A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Introduction

-The main contributions of this work are summarized as follows: \begin{enumerate} \item \textbf{Unified Real-to-Sim-to-Real Framework:} This work proposes a unified real-to-sim-to-real framework that synergizes 3DGS with robust point cloud processing.
-This approach generates actionable digital twins within minutes in a desk environment, effectively bridging the gap between neural rendering and robotic manipulation. \item \textbf{Visibility-Aware Semantic Fusion:} This work introduces a view-dependent semantic aggregation with occlusion-aware confidence weighting strategy.
-This method distils 2D segmentation cues from vision foundation models~\cite{kirillov2023segment,ravi2024sam2segmentimages} into consistent 3D attributes, resolving projection ambiguities to ensure accurate labelling under occlusion and providing a semantic, manipulatable environment for the robot. \item \textbf{Planning-Ready Geometry Conversion:} This work implements a multi-scale geometric filtering process with statistical outlier removal and adaptive mesh decimation.
-By employing alpha-based threshold and robust mesh generation algorithms, this step converts raw Gaussian splat point clouds into precise, planning-ready collision meshes. \item \textbf{Experimental Demonstration:} This work demonstrates the system's practical efficacy through a complete perception-planning-execution loop.
-The framework verifies reliable performance on both standard benchmarks and complex real-world pick-and-place tasks using a Franka Emika robot~\cite{coleman2014reducingbarrierentrycomplex}. \end{enumerate}
+The main contributions of this work are summarised as follows: \begin{enumerate}[label=(\arabic*)] \item Unified Real-to-Sim-to-Real Framework: \textls[+10]{We propose a unified Real-to-Sim-to-Real framework that synergises 3DGS with robust point cloud processing.
+This approach generates actionable digital twins within minutes, effectively bridging the gap between neural rendering and \mbox{robotic manipulation}.} \item Visibility-Aware Semantic Fusion: We introduce a view-dependent semantic aggregation with occlusion-aware confidence weighting strategy.
+This method distils 2D segmentation cues from vision foundation models~\cite{kirillov2023segment,ravi2024sam2segmentimages} into consistent 3D attributes, resolving projection ambiguities to ensure accurate labelling under occlusion and providing a semantically structured environment for robot manipulation. \item Planning-Ready Geometry Conversion: \textls[-20]{Addressing the limitation of 3DGS as a purely visual representation, we implement a multi-stage geometric refinement process with attribute-based pruning, connectivity analysis, and alpha-shape meshing.
+By combining opacity-based thresholding, scale-based filtering, and DBSCAN clustering before mesh generation, this step converts raw Gaussian splat point clouds into planning-ready collision meshes.} \item Real-World Closed-Loop Validation: Beyond simulation-only validation, we demonstrate a complete perception-planning-validation-execution loop on a Franka Emika robot~\cite{coleman2014reducingbarrierentrycomplex}, showing that plans generated from the converted collision geometry transfer to physical execution. \end{enumerate}

-The remainder of this paper is organised as follows.
-Section~II reviews related work on 3D reconstruction, semantic understanding, and digital twins for manipulation.
-Section~III presents the proposed methodology, including high-fidelity reconstruction, semantic projection, geometry generation, and system integration.
-Section~IV describes the experimental setup and evaluation metrics, followed by Section~V, which discusses the findings, limitations, and future research directions before concluding the paper.
+\textls[-18]{The remainder of this paper is organised as follows.
+Section~2 reviews related work on 3D reconstruction, semantic understanding, and digital twins for manipulation.
+Section~3 presents the proposed methodology, including high-fidelity reconstruction, visibility-aware semantic fusion, physics-ready geometry reconstruction, and system integration.
+Section~4 describes the experimental setup, evaluation metrics, and experimental results.
+Section~5 discusses the limitations of the current framework.
+Section~6 concludes the paper and outlines future work.}

-\section{Related Work}
+\section{Related work}

-\subsection{3D Scene Reconstruction for Robotics}
+\subsection{3D scene reconstruction for robotics}